thecodingmachine/security.userfiledao/README.md

 Simply create a `UserFileDao` instance in Mouf and bind it to the `userService` instance.

-The only property you need to configure is the `$userFile`.
+The only property you need to configure is the `$userFile` constructor argument.
 It contains a path to the file that contains the list of users.
+The path is relative to the root of your project.

 ![userFileDao](doc/images/userfiledao.png)